Have you been looking to spend a 3-day weekend in Seattle, but are not sure what to do while you’re there? Don’t worry, we have you covered!

 Another option is to book a City Pass.
 This gives you access to see some of the main attraction points of the Seattle area.
 One of these attractions included is the Space Needle viewing deck.
 Alternatively you can enjoy the restaurant that is up in the Space Needle.
 This gives you automatic access to the viewing deck of the Space Needle before you go dine.

 No matter which way you choose to enjoy the Space Needle, you should include this on your list.
-It is the most notable building in Seattle, and definitely worth a visit!
+It is the most notable building and one of the best things to do in Seattle!

 Stop 3: The Culture of Pike Place Market